-Alex is an Honorary Research Lecturer at the University of Manchester, a Wellcome Trust Research Fellow at King’s College London and a Research Affiliate at the Essex Autonomy Project, University of Essex.
-He is currently on secondment to the Law Commission as a consultant to their Mental Capacity and Deprivation of Liberty Project.
+Alex is an Honorary Research Lecturer at the University of Manchester, a Wellcome Research Fellow at King’s College London and a Research Affiliate at the Essex Autonomy Project, University of Essex.
+He spent 2016 on secondment to the Law Commission as a consultant to their Mental Capacity and Deprivation of Liberty Project.

 Alex has been recognised for several years as one of the leading experts in the Mental Capacity Act 2005, being singled out as one of only two ‘star juniors’ in the Court of Protection: Health & Welfare category in Chambers 2016 and again a ‘star junior’ in Chambers 2017, in which he was also described both as the “king” and the “father” of the Court of Protection.
 He is instructed in cases involving the Act by individuals, NHS bodies, local authorities and the Official Solicitor (both on behalf of subjects of proceedings and in his own right), as well as by foreign governments.
 He is one of the very few practitioners who has experience of appearing / advising upon all aspects of the Court of Protection’s jurisdiction (i.e. health and welfare and property and affairs, as well as its international jurisdiction).

-Recent endorsements in the legal directories include: “He is basically creating jurisprudence on his own, merging his forensic skills, his academic skills and his knowledge to develop the whole area of law” (Chambers & Partners 2017, Court of Protection: Health & Welfare); “Top-notch for Court of Protection work” (Legal 500 2016); “He’s just the person who has Court of Protection work running through his blood” (Chambers & Partners 2016, Court of Protection: Health & Welfare); “He’s open and approachable and has a beautiful mind with an incredible mental capacity” (Chambers & Partners 2016, Administrative & Public Law).
+Recent endorsements in the legal directories include: “He’s like the father of the Court of Protection – he writes the rules, he’s on every committee and he lectures on it.
+A real academic star – if you’ve got a complicated case, he’s the person you would go to.”
+“He’s basically creating jurisprudence on his own, merging his forensic skills, his academic skills and his knowledge to develop the whole area of law.”
+Chambers & Partners 2017 “An encyclopaedic knowledge of the subject area.”
+“An extremely industrious barrister.”
+(Chambers & Partners 2017, Administrative & Public) “He is basically creating jurisprudence on his own, merging his forensic skills, his academic skills and his knowledge to develop the whole area of law” (Chambers & Partners 2017, Court of Protection: Health & Welfare); “Top-notch for Court of Protection work” (Legal 500 2016); “He’s just the person who has Court of Protection work running through his blood” (Chambers & Partners 2016, Court of Protection: Health & Welfare); “He’s open and approachable and has a beautiful mind with an incredible mental capacity” (Chambers & Partners 2016, Administrative & Public Law).

 The majority of Alex’s instructions in cases concerning P’s property and affairs are advisory and/or do not lead to reported judgments.
 Exceptions include SBC v PBA and Others EWHC 2580 (Fam) COPLR Con Vol 1095, in which the Court considered again the statutory test for the appointment of both property and affairs and health and welfare deputies and gave guidance as to the status of the Code of Practice.
 Alex is a Member of the Society of Trust and Estate Practitioners.